 Word Roots series

 The Word Roots series teaches vocabulary based on Latin and Greek roots in a manner somewhat similar to Vocabulary from Classical Roots from EPS/School Specialty.
-The series is being revised and expanded.
-New editions are available for three levels: Beginning, Level 1 and Level 2.
-Levels B1 and B2 are still in the first edition.
-Software versions of the original Levels A1, A2, and B1 will run on either Windows or Mac systems.
+This series has five levels: Beginning and Level 1 through Level 4.

-The Beginning level for grades 3 and 4 introduces six new words in each week’s lesson with the exception of three weeks that are dedicated to review.
-Each lesson has four-parts.
-In the first activity students identify roots, prefixes, and suffixes, and then match up each word with its correct definition.
+The Beginning level for grades 3 and 4 introduces six new words in each week’s lesson, except three weeks that are dedicated to review.
+Each lesson has four activities.
+In the first activity, students identify roots, prefixes, and suffixes, and then match up each word with its correct definition.
 In the next two activities, students select the correct word to complete a sentence.
 The fourth activity requires students to write their own sentences using each of the new words.

-Levels 1 and 2, both for grades five through twelve, have been expanded from the original versions with four activities per week and review lessons after every two weeks of lessons.
+Levels 1 and 2, usable for grades five through twelve, have four activities per week plus an optional creative writing activity.
+Review lessons are after every two weeks.
 Each of the regular lessons introduces ten new vocabulary words and about ten word parts—prefixes, roots, and suffixes.
 The four activities in the regular lesson are matching words with their definitions, selecting one of three words to fill in the blank with the word used in context, writing definitions of words (choosing from definitions supplied in a box), and writing complete sentences for each word to show the meaning of the word by the context of the sentence.
 Each activity is on a separate page.

 While Level 1 teaches words based entirely upon Latin, all other levels teach word parts and words from both Latin and Greek and, occasionally, from Old English.
-All of the books and software have glossaries with definitions of word parts.
+Levels 1 through 4 have glossaries with definitions of word parts.
 However, one important feature is missing from the glossaries and the lessons—identification of which language is the source for each word part or word.
-While this information isn't needed to complete the lessons, I think it would be helpful in the long run.
+While this information isn't needed to complete the lessons, I think it would be helpful.

-You can view sample pages or view demos of the software programs on the publisher’s website.
+You can view sample pages on the publisher’s website.

 Pricing Information